 Andrew was one of the guests on this year’s Tigers of Tadoba photography holiday.
 We arranged the tour for Derek & Andrew after we learnt that two of the tigresses in Tadoba had recently given birth, which meant there was the possibility to photograph tiger cubs.

 David learnt that there were two female tigers who had recently given birth to cubs in Tadoba National Park.
 This was probably around late November 2017 & two other females had also given birth a little earlier.
 It seemed that a visit to see the Tigers of Tadoba was on!

-Many followers of NaturesLens will probably know that David & I have been friends for many years.
-Well before he & Pui Hang set up NaturesLens & have enjoyed many photographic adventures together.
+Many followers of NaturesLens will probably know that David & I have been friends for many years, well before he & Pui Hang set up NaturesLens, & have enjoyed many wildlife photography tours together.